There are four primary steps to consider with designing, balancing and optimizing sales territory alignments. Get...

 - Filter your data to the ZIP codes that you exported earlier.

-- Note down the similarities and clear the filter on the ZIP codes to show all ZIP codes in that county.
+- Note the similarities and clear the filter on the ZIP codes to show all ZIP codes in that county.

 - Now filter the demographic data to only show ZIP codes with 10% or higher populations of 30-39 Year Old Males.